La-renc/DayTradingAI/README.md

 ## Background

+Stock prices fluctuates almost every seconds during the market hours.
+By longing a bullish stock or shorting a bearish stock and liquitate it before the market close we can make a profit.
 The motivation of this project is to find out:
-1. If AI can increase the probability of winning
+1. If AI can increase the probability of making a profit
 2. If AI can increase the overall earning
 3. Can AI reduce the risk